 I just recently learned about using levels to brighten photos on the computer, but I haven’t used that skill in these pictures yet.
 But you will see how excellent photographs of children’s artwork can be.
 Plus, it takes up a lot less space!

 Photograph Children’s Artwork

-To photograph artwork, I set up a station (no lightbox) near a window with soft natural light.
+I set up a station (no lightbox) near a window with soft natural light to photograph artwork.
 I place the artwork on a white sheet.
 With the camera mounted on a tripod, I set the timer function.
 This allows me to hold a piece of white foam board on the side opposite the window.
 I maneuver the board until the artwork is flooded with the right about of light bounced back.

 ↪️ Are you looking for more genealogy resources?